 The Low-Rise Trend Scares Me, so I Tried It

 Welcome to I Tried It Month, where we’ll be publishing a new fashion, beauty, or wellness article every day in January that features a first-person account of shaking up an old habit, pushing beyond a comfort zone, or simply trying something new.
-Follow along for 31 days of storytelling, including everything from going without a cellphone for 40 days to trying the polarizing low-rise pants trend.
+Follow along for 31 days of storytelling, including everything from going without a cell phone for 40 days to trying the polarizing low-rise-pant trend.

 I have an immediate reaction when I hear anyone say the phrase low-rise.
 My eyes widen, my anxiety flares up, and a cringe makes its way across my face.
 As you can imagine, I avoided the waistline at all costs—that is, until one day I stumbled into a vintage boutique in my neighborhood and tried on a pair of low-slung pinstripe pants that I surprisingly didn't hate.
 I'll admit I liked them, even.

-On the runways, plenty of designers have been putting a modern spin on the trend, as evidenced in a number of S/S 2021 collections.
+On the runways, plenty of designers have been putting a modern spin on the trend.
 So I gathered a handful of my favorite styling moments from Dion Lee, Christopher Esber, Sandy Liang, and Sportmax and used them as inspiration for how to make the scary trend actually wearable.
-I should explain, however, that the styles I tried on weren't the low-rise skinnies of yore but slouchy and wide-leg silhouettes that feel current for 2021.
+I should explain, however, that the styles I tried on weren't the low-rise skinnies of yore but slouchy and wide-leg silhouettes that feel current for 2024 and 2025.

 I love how this Dion Lee look is a polished way to approach the throwback trend.
 By swapping out low-rise trousers for typical suiting separates, it's a fresh take on a fashion-favorite look.